 The vacation scheme application is your first opportunity to demonstrate your interest, enthusiasm, and potential for a career at Weil.
-Yohanna, Graduate Recruitment & Development Manager, shares her advice on applying for a vacation scheme at the firm…
+Yohanna, Early Careers & Development Manager, shares her advice on applying for a vacation scheme at the firm…

 Prospective candidates often ask how they can stand out in their vacation scheme application – the answer is research!